 2. … But Don’t Forget To Lock Up.

 It’s a no-brainer to lock all your doors before going on vacation, but don’t neglect to secure other openings, like pet doors or mail slots, to prevent burglars from reaching in with a tool and unlocking the door.
 And if you have an automatic garage door, consider disconnecting the electronic opener and placing a padlock on the garage-door track instead.
+Smart locks can help you control the entry to your house remotely.

 3. Watch What You Share On Social Media.